-Students who are at least 14½ years old and are pursuing a high school diploma or GED can enroll in an approved driver education course provided through North Carolina high schools.
+Students who are at least 14½ years old and are pursuing a high school diploma or GED can enroll in an approved driver education course provided through North Carolina high schools or a commercial driver education school licensed by the N.C.
+Division of Motor Vehicles.
 A birth certificate or passport is required to enroll.
+If you have questions regarding the licensure of the commercial driver education school your student will attend, contact NCDMV.

 Driver education courses consist of two phases:

-- A classroom portion, which involves 30 hours of instruction and an eye exam
+• A classroom portion, which involves 30 hours of instruction and a vision/medical screening.

-- A driving phase, which involves six hours behind the wheel
+• A driving phase, which involves a minimum six hours behind the wheel.

 Upon completion, students receive a Driver's Education Certificate, which allows them to apply for a Level One Limited Learner Permit, the first level of North Carolina's graduated licensing process for drivers under age 18.